 Suicide – it’s the leading cause of death for young people aged between 20 and 34 in the UK.
 One person in the UK will take their own life at least every two hours, and globally that figure rises to one every 30 seconds.
 1 in 20 of us will die as the result of a suicide attempt.
 And yet it’s not often talked about.
 We know that mental health problems are common, affecting one in four of us, but deaths as a result of suicide are often perceived as rare.

-Suicide is still a taboo topic for many people, and although attitudes around mental health are changing, this subject is still a difficult one for most people to talk about.
+Suicide is still a taboo topic and, although attitudes around mental health are changing, this subject is a difficult one for most people to talk about.
 A survey of 100 people showed that whereas 85.86 agreed or strongly agreed that they would be comfortable having a conversation about mental health, only 56.82% of the same group would be comfortable talking about suicide.

-There’s a lot of stigma around suicide, and those who experience suicidal thoughts often experience feelings of guilt, making it harder to talk about.
+There’s a lot of stigma around suicide, and those who have suicidal thoughts often experience feelings of guilt, making it harder to talk about.

 There are many things that need to happen if we are to properly tackle the shockingly high suicide rates.
 Talking won’t solve everything – there also needs to be adequate support and treatment available, and this will require better funding so people don’t have to wait for months before they can see a therapist or psychiatrist.
 However, breaking down the stigma so that people feel just as comfortable talking about their mental health as they do their physical health is absolutely essential.
 By being more open with each other we can help the people in our lives who are struggling to feel less isolated, and in the context of suicide that is incredibly important.

 If you or someone you know is struggling with suicidal thoughts of feelings, you can call Samaritans for free at anytime on 116 123.